Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 The arguments we wrap into a dictionary include ``page``, ``content``, and ``edit_url``.
-As a result, the *template* associated with this view will be able to use these names to perform various rendering tasks.
-The template associated with this view will be a template which lives in ``templates/view.pt``, which we'll associate with this view via the ``configure.zcml`` file.
+As a result, the *template* associated with this view callable will be able to use these names to perform various rendering tasks.
+The template associated with this view callable will be a template which lives in ``templates/view.pt``, which we'll associate with this view via the :term:`view configuration` which lives in the ``configure.zcml`` file.

-Note the contrast between this view and the ``view_wiki`` view.
-In the ``view_wiki`` view, we return a *response* object.
-In this view, we return a *dictionary*.
-It is *always* fine to return a response object from a :mod:`repoze.bfg` view.
-Returning a dictionary is allowed only when there is a ``renderer`` associated with the view in the view configuration.
+Note the contrast between this view callable and the ``view_wiki`` view callable.
+In the ``view_wiki`` view callable, we return a :term:`response` object.
+In the ``view_page`` view callable, we return a *dictionary*.
+It is *always* fine to return a :term:`response` object from a :mod:`repoze.bfg` view.
+Returning a dictionary is allowed only when there is a :term:`renderer` associated with the view callable in the view configuration.

 The ``add_page`` view function
 ------------------------------